c3d/xl/doc/HANDBOOK_0-introduction.md

    substantial networking costs.

-4. A single `temperature` function, with an extremely simple implementation, provides an extremely rich set of remotely-accessible features that might require a very complex API in other languages.
+4. A single `temperature` function, with an extremely simple implementation, provides an remarkably rich set of remotely-accessible features that might require a very complex API in other languages.

 This last point is worth insisting on.
 The following program uses the